ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Wei is the smallest possible amount of ether, and as a result, many technical implementations, such as the [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf), will base all calculations in Wei.

-Gwei, short for giga-Wei, is often used to describe gas costs on Ethereum.
+Gwei, short for giga-wei, is often used to describe gas costs on Ethereum.

 | Denomination | Value in ether   | Common Usage              |
 | ------------ | ---------------- | ------------------------- |